 See our full list of NYC neighborhood overviews.

-If you would rather have a real New Yorker show you around, or you would like to meet other fellow travelers, then consider an all-day tour.
+If you would rather have a local New Yorker show you around, or you would like to meet other fellow travelers, then consider an all-day tour.

-We have several pay-what-you-wish tours to choose from including our 6-Hour Downtown Manhattan Tour (see details below).
+We have several tours to choose from including our 6-Hour Downtown Manhattan Tour (see details below).

 In reality, you could put together any of a number of our shorter neighborhood tours (see our tour calendar) as well as our GPS-audio tours.